 What is the Christmas Bird Count?

 The Christmas Bird Count started in 1900 and is North America’s longest-running Citizen Science project.
 It takes place over a single day within a BC community, where bird counts are carried out within a specified 24-km circle area.
-Depending on your region, it can take place any time between December 14th and January 5th.
+Depending on your region, it can occur any day between December 14th and January 5th.
 The counts are organized by local birders, birding clubs, or naturalist organizations and are usually a group effort.

 If you’re interested in birds and their conservation, the Christmas Bird Count is very important to conservation research.
-The information collected turns into one of the world’s largest sets of wildlife survey data.
-Those results are used by conservation biologists and naturalists to assess the population trends and distribution of birds.
+The information collected becomes one of the world’s largest sets of wildlife survey data.
+Conservation biologists and naturalists use those results to assess bird population trends and distribution.
 Monitoring birds in this way helps to shine a spotlight on recent population declines and potential consequences for ecosystems.
 It’s important work, and birders are happy to help!

 Photo by Martin L. Martens.